▣ TYPE: Demonstrator / Retrofit

 ▦ METHODOLOGY: 1:1 Prototyping

-▥ COLLABORATORS: Tipping Point East /Yes Make / RESOLVE Collective / London Borough of Newham
+▥ COLLABORATORS: Tipping Point East / Yes Make / RESOLVE Collective / Mayor of London / London Borough of Newham

 E info@materialcultures.org